brendaneamon/kleos-app/readme.md

 Unsolved Problems
 -----------------

-The most obvious unsolved problem is more of a "room for improvement" than true difficult: styling.
+The most obvious unsolved problem is more of a "room for improvement" than true difficulty: styling.
 I expect to continue to make incremental improvements to the CSS for the app, and I will also investigate utilizing bootstrap to ensure a seamless experience for users across platforms (especially important given the high rate of mobile device adoption by the target demographic for the app).

 I also had some difficulty implementing partially nested routes, but I managed to work around this by forcing the authenticated user to select a pre-existing "home" for any new figures created.